| "Exquisite and electrifying performances"|

 The full orchestra performs at least three concerts annually, principally at St. George's Bristol where it regularly attracts large audiences.
 String and wind groups also perform chamber music for different occasions, including charitable events.
 We meet on a Tuesday evening at Redland High School.

 The Orchestra is a registered charity.
-Our next concert presents a great opportunity for sponsorship, donation and programme advertising.
+Our concerts present a great opportunity for sponsorship, donation and programme advertising.
 Find out how you can support us by going to our Support Us page.

 We have included a list of useful LInks on the Contact page to our concert listings and other useful sites.